EntityGraphQL/EntityGraphQL/docs/content/getting-started.md

 # Installation
 Install via [Nuget](https://www.nuget.org/packages/EntityGraphQL)

-_It recommended to use [Newtonsoft.Json](https://www.nuget.org/packages/Microsoft.AspNetCore.Mvc.NewtonsoftJson) when using using .NET Core 3.1+ due to problems with the default serialization of dictionaries in .NET Core 3.1._

 # Create a data model

 _Note: There is no dependency on Entity Framework.
 Queries are compiled to `IQueryable` or `IEnumberable` LINQ expressions.
 EF is not a requirement - any ORM working with `LinqProvider` or an in-memory object will work - this example uses EF._